x676f64/secureum-mind_map/content/7. Audit Findings 101/Not following the Checks-Effects-Interactions pattern.md

 In this way the `grant.recipient` can receive less than expected and the contract funds can be drained unexpectedly leading to an unwanted loss of funds.

-1. Recommendation: Consider always following the “Check-Effects-Interactions” pattern, thus modifying the contract’s state before making any external call to other contracts.
+### Recommendation:
-2. High Risk severity finding from [OpenZeppelin’s Audit of Endaoment](https://blog.openzeppelin.com/endaoment-audit/)
+Consider always following the “Check-Effects-Interactions” pattern, thus modifying the contract’s state before making any external call to other contracts.
 ___
 ## Slide Screenshot
 ![088.png](../../images/7.%20Audit%20Findings%20101/088.png)